elio-centrique/wakmanax/README.md

 The main github repository obey to several rules:

+- master & develop branches is now a archive branch for V1.
-- master branches are read-only branches.
-Only me can pull request, commit and push on it.
+- v2 branch is a read-only branch for devs.
+Only me can pull request and push on it.
-- develop branch is only a merge branch.
+- develop-v2 branch is only a merge branch.
 Please create a new branch from develop and create a pull request when you need to merge your work.
 - you can fork and use the repository as a template.
-You're free to do wathever you want on it.
+You're free to do wathever you want on it, but you need to display that's it's a fork from this repo.

 Please respect these rules.